webmarketingroi/optimizely-php/README.md

     // Finally, retrieve the access token from the client.
     $accessToken = $client->getAccessToken();

-    // Save the access token somewhere (to file or database) for later use. file_put_contents('access_token.json', json_encode($accessToken));
+    // Save the access token somewhere (to a file or database) for later use. file_put_contents('access_token.json', json_encode($accessToken));

 } catch (\Exception $e) {